-Mary L. Thomas has over 25 years of experience in the nonprofit sector.
-She currently serves as the Chief Operating Officer of The Spartanburg County Foundation where she is responsible for the day to day operations of the organization and leads its mission, vision, and strategies while translating the Foundation’s goals into the overall program of work.
-Prior to joining the Foundation in 1998, Ms. Thomas was the Executive Director of The Bethlehem Center, a ministry that serves families in the Highland community of Spartanburg, SC for 11 years.
+Ms. Thomas formerly served as the Chief Operating Officer of The Spartanburg County Foundation (SCF) and as the Executive Director of the Robert Hett Chapman III Center for Philanthropy on the SCF Campus.
+Prior to joining the Foundation in 1998, Ms. Thomas was the Executive Director of The Bethlehem Center, a ministry that serves families in the Highland community of Spartanburg, SC.

-Ms. Thomas is a graduate of Winthrop University, and holds a Bachelor of Arts Degree in French and Communications.
+Ms. Thomas is a graduate of Winthrop University and holds a Bachelor of Arts Degree in French and Communications.
 She was an exchange student to France through Lenoir-Rhyne College in 1983 and is a former French teacher in Spartanburg District 7 schools.